BottleXu/advanced_evph/README.md

 ## Simulation I
 ![Simulation I environment](figures/s1_results.png)
-![Simulation I velocity plot](figures/s1_discussion.png) The green and red circles represent the start and goal points, respectively, while gray and dark blue arrows indicate the paths of people moving at 0.2 m/s and 0.3 m/s.
-The environment includes 18 moving people and five static obstacles.
-In the first simulation, our proposed method, AEVPH reaches the shortest traveling time (49.51 s), and ensures smoother and more efficient navigation through consistent forward movement (0.0064 m/s).
+![Simulation I velocity plot](figures/s1_discussion.png) The green and red circles represent the start and goal points, respectively.
+The gray and dark blue arrows indicate the paths of people moving at 0.2 and 0.3 m/s, respectively.The environment includes 18 moving people and five static obstacles.
+In Simulation I, our proposed method, AEVPH reaches the shortest traveling time (49.51 s), and ensures smoother and more efficient navigation through consistent forward movement (0.0064 m/s).

-Video demonstration of the first simulation is provided [here](https://youtu.be/YSpLt1Nwoho "Simulation I link")
+Video demonstration of Simulation I is provided [here](https://youtu.be/YSpLt1Nwoho "Simulation I link")

 ## Simulation II
 ![Simulation II environment](figures/s2_results.png)
-![Simulation II velocity plot](figures/s2_discussion.png) The green and red circles represent the start and goal points, respectively, while gray and dark blue arrows indicate the paths of people moving at 0.2 m/s and 0.3 m/s.
+![Simulation II velocity plot](figures/s2_discussion.png) The green and red circles represent the start and goal points, respectively.
+The gray and dark blue arrows indicate the paths of people moving at 0.2 and 0.3 m/s, respectively.
 The environment includes a narrow path surrounded by static obstacles and crowds.
-In the second simulation, our proposed method, AEVPH reaches the shortest traveling time (53.01 s), and ensures smoother and more efficient navigation through consistent forward movement (0.0092 m/s).
+In Simulation II, our proposed method, AEVPH reaches the shortest traveling time (53.01 s), and ensures smoother and more efficient navigation through consistent forward movement (0.0092 m/s).

-Video demonstration of the second simulation is provided [here](https://youtu.be/zJltNCrI11U "Simulation II link")
+Video demonstration of Simulation II is provided [here](https://youtu.be/zJltNCrI11U "Simulation II link")

 ## Real-World
 In the real-world experiment, we adjusted to realistic velocity constraints as below: